UAE leader makes surprise visit to Qatar following boycott | Politics

 - Country:

-The state-run Qatar News Agency said Sheikh Tamim met "his brother" Sheikh Mohammed on arrival at the country's massive Hamad International Airport.
+Sheikh Tamim similarly referred to Sheikh Mohammed as “my brother.”
+His “visit allowed us to discuss ways to strengthen brotherly relations between our two countries, and to exchange views on regional and international issues of common concern, foremost of which are ways to support security and stability in the region,” he said in an online statement.
 Sheikh Mohammed was widely viewed by analysts as one of the main architects of the boycott of Qatar by Bahrain, Egypt, Saudi Arabia and the United Arab Emirates that began in 2017.
-At the height of the Qatar crisis, newspaper columns even suggested digging a trench along the 87-kilometre (54-mile) border with Saudi Arabia and filling it with nuclear waste.
+At the height of the Qatar crisis, newspaper columns even suggested digging a trench along the 87-kilometer (54-mile) border with Saudi Arabia and filling it with nuclear waste.
 While rhetorical bluster, it showed how deeply the anger ran in the region amid the dispute — which Kuwait's then-ruler suggested nearly sparked a war.

 The anger was rooted in Qatar's stance in supporting Islamists who rose to power in Egypt and elsewhere following the 2011 Arab Spring.
 While Qatar viewed their arrival as a sea change in the gerontocracies gripping the Mideast, other Gulf Arab nations saw the protests as a threat to their autocratic and hereditary rule.